Shin Megami Tensei: Digital Devil Saga: Character design

 Kaneko was the first to propose the game's concept, which was then worked on by other staff members.
 The initial game's themes were defined as "awakening" and "change", referenced in how the characters gradually awoke to their emotions and the static environment of the Junkyard was drastically changed.
 The Junkyard was designed to emphasize the desperation of the characters during their awakening.
 The concept behind the demon transformations originated during the development of Shin Megami Tensei.
 Kaneko, who worked on Shin Megami Tensei, had wanted the game's Chaos Hero to regularly switch between his human and demon forms.
 The idea did not appear in the finished game, but eventually reemerged and became the base for Digital Devil Saga's gameplay.
 The game's character models were created based on development knowledge from Nocturne.
 Creating the models proved difficult due to the need to extensively use level of detail while staying true to Kaneko's distinctive designs.
 While Nocturne was defined by its "static" feel, the team wanted Digital Devil Saga to have a feeling of motion to contrast Nocturne.
 Makoto Kitano was responsible for creating 3D representations of the game's demons, A noted element was the design of Cerberus, which combined elements of the three-headed version first designed for Devil Summoner: Soul Hackers and the shape of sharks.
-One of the additional challenges was the fact that it was the first Megami Tensei title to feature extensive voice acting, inspired by the need to fully express the game's themes and story.
+One of the additional challenges was that it was the first Megami Tensei title to feature extensive voice acting, inspired by the need to fully express the game's themes and story.
 Before the official voice actors were cast, Atlus staff provided the characters' voices.
 Due to the wish to appeal to a wider audience than previous Megami Tensei games, the proposed amount of violence and graphic imagery was cut down.